 - Not knowing when to terminate therapy: I have heard countless stories about patients wanting to stop therapy, and well-intended therapists have convinced them to stay.
 My policy is clear.
 I greatly respect the clients’ wishes to terminate therapy.
 There are times at which I initiate the discussion on stopping therapy.
 Similar to the role of a parent, there often comes a point that the client needs to be gently pushed out to stand on their own two feet.

 - Expense. – This is probably the most recognized issue. .The money that you pay towards therapy, may prevent you from pursuing other activities that could improve your quality of life, and contribute to your growth as a person.

 - Time – the time and energy you invest in therapy, could have been spent with loved ones, on meaningful activities that could contribute to your quality of life.
 No, I do not recommend avoiding psychotherapy, if you could benefit from it.
-I work as psychotherapist because I believe in the benefits of this approach.
-There is a large body of empirical evidence that supports the benefits of therapy, for specific concerns above and beyond what medication alone can offer.
+I work as psychotherapist because I believe therapy can change people life.
+I had the privilege to witness people growth.
+There is a large body of empirical evidence that supports the benefits of therapy, above and beyond what medication alone can offer.

 It is OK to gauge whether there is a fit between you and your provider.

 It is OK to check from time to time with your provider about the approach, directions, goals and the need for continuation.

 It is OK to weigh the benefits of psychotherapy against the cost – what does it prevent you from doing because of the investment in both time and money.

 It is OK to see your provider on less than a weekly basis, or as needed – provided it works for both of you.

 My policy on terminating therapy is that if a client decides to quit therapy, I do not try to dissuade them unless there is a clear indication of danger.